liekzhe/SC1015mini_project/README.md

 **Success definition:** Determined by the profit and popularity of the movie<br>

-**Rationale:** To figure out what factors play a significant role in determining the success of a movie.<br>
+**Rationale:** Since there are many factors that go into the production of a movie, it has led us to the problem of finding what factors play a significant role in determining the success of a movie.<br>

 ## <a href="https://github.com/liekzhe/SC1015proj/blob/main/1:%20data_prep.ipynb">1.
 Data Cleaning and Preparation</a>